-"I trust the inquiry to be completed as thoroughly and expeditiously as possible," Hochul said in the statement.
+"I trust the inquiry to be completed as thoroughly and expeditiously as possible," Hochul said in her March 9 statement.
 "New Yorkers should be confident that through this process they will soon learn the facts."

 Lt.
 Gov. Kathy Hochul speaks at the Albany Capital Center, Albany, N.Y., March 21, 2017.
 (Governor's Press Office)

 Hochul is married to William Hochul, who served as the U.S. attorney for the Western District of New York from 2010 to 2016 in the administration of President Barack Obama.